 Tarrant County College Police Department collects the crime statistics disclosed in this report through a number of methods.
-All reports of crimes and incidents made directly to the Tarrant County College Police Department are entered into our records management system, ARMS-Automated Records Management System.
-A department administrator reviews the reports to ensure they are appropriately classified with the correct crime category.
-The statistics are compiled from the contents of ARMS on a monthly basis by a designee on each of the individual campuses.
-Prior to compiling the yearly statistical data for the Annual Security Report, all of the reports in the ARMS database are thoroughly reviewed and evaluated by at least two members of the Clery team, and crimes that fall into any of the required reporting categories which occurred within our Clery reportable geography are included in the annual statistical disclosure.
+All reports of crimes and incidents made directly to the Tarrant County College Police Department are entered into our police records management system.
+Police supervisors on each campus review the reports to ensure they are appropriately classified with the correct crime category.
+Prior to compiling the yearly statistical data for the Annual Security Report, all of the reports are thoroughly reviewed and evaluated by at least two members of the Clery team, and crimes that fall into any of the required reporting categories which occurred within our Clery-reportable geography are included in the annual statistical disclosure.

-The annual disclosure of crime statistics is prepared in cooperation with the local law enforcement agencies surrounding our campuses and non-campus sites.
-A written request for statistical information is made on an annual basis, or more frequently, to Arlington Police, Crowley Police, Fort Worth Police, Grapevine Police, Haltom City Police, Hurst Police, Keller Police, North Richland Hills Police, Richland Hills Police, White Settlement Police, and the Tarrant County Sheriff's Department.
-In addition, written requests are sent to law enforcement agencies in the cities and countries where students participate in College sponsored student trips and study abroad programs.
+The annual disclosure of crime statistics is prepared in cooperation with the local law enforcement agencies that have jurisdiction within our Clery-reportable geography (on campus, non-campus locations, and Clery-reportable public property).
+A written request for statistical information is made on an annual basis to Arlington Police, Crowley Police, Fort Worth Police, Grapevine Police, Hurst Police, Keller Police, Lake Worth Police, Mansfield Police, North Richland Hills Police, Saginaw Police, the Tarrant County Sheriff's Department, and The University of Texas at Arlington Police.
+In addition, written requests for statistical information are sent to law enforcement agencies in the cities and countries where students participate in College sponsored student trips and study abroad programs.